wildmeshing/fTetWild/README.md

 - Maximum number of optimization passes

 Our mesher stops optimizing the mesh when the maximum number of passes is reached.
 The default number is 80.

+- Sizing field
+Users can provide a background tetmesh in .msh format with vertex scalar field values stored.
+The scalar field values is used for controlling edge length.
+The scalars inside an element of the background mesh are linearly interpolated.

+💡 [Here](https://drive.google.com/file/d/1qp0iAnfGGj-NK-zkVVsvfvkG7JcZ1vNU/view?usp=sharing) is an example including input surface mesh, background mesh and output tetmeshes with/without sizing control.

 - Smoothing open regions